CaptainEze/SUI-BUILD-A-TON-Team-Legion-backend-task/readme.md

 ## Authentication Middleware

-The `protect` middleware checks for a valid JWT in the request header and attaches user information to the request object.
+The `AuthMiddleware` middleware checks for a valid JWT in the request header and attaches user information to the request object.

 ## Technologies Used
 - Node.js + Express